allfoxwy/UnitXP_SP3/README.md

 ### Some notes for compiling the code

 - I used MS VS 2022.
-There are elder post says GCC won't work.
+Note that GCC has a different calling convention than MS compiler, Blizz used MS compiler so we couldn't use GCC (nor MinGW).
 - I staticly link [MinHook](https://github.com/TsudaKageyu/minhook).
 So UnitXP_SP3 also have "C/C++ > Code Generation > Runtime Library > Multi-threaded(/MT)"
 - It's an elder game so we don't use advanced instructions from modern CPU: "C/C++ > Code Generation > Runtime Library > Enable Enhanced Instruction Set > No Enhanced Instructions (/arch:IA32)"
 - x32 has a limited memory space.
 I think it would be better our program use less memory: "C/C++ > Optimization > Optimization /O1 and Favor small code /Os"